jagadeesh04/LearnAlgorithms/README.md

 Sorting Alogorithms:

 1. Bubble Sort:
+	a.
 Definition: The sorting is done by repeatedly swapping the adjacent elements.
+	b.
 Time Complexity:O(n2)
+	c.
 When it is good: O(n) for nearly sorted data
+	d.
 When it is bad:reversing the order